Sheep-y/trpg-dnd-4e-db/res/img/README.md

-Images in these folders are sources for the embedded images in src/html/images.html.
+Images in these folders are high quality sources for the embedded images in downloader and viewer.
-They are included for reference only, because they are converted to data url manually rather then compiled directly.